Loss minimization and parameter estimation with heavy tails

-Standard analyses of sparse estimation with mean-zero noise assume light-tailed noise \citep{zhang09,bickel09}.
-Several works analyze sparse estimation with heavy-tailed noise under quantile assumptions, for instance when the median of the noise is zero (\emph{e.g.}, \citealt{wang2013l1,belloni2011l1,zou2008composite,wu2009variable,wang2007robust,fan2012adaptive}). \cite{van2012quasi} analyze a class of optimization functions that includes the Lasso and show polynomial convergence under fourth-moment bounds on the noise. \cite{chatterjee2013rates} study a two-phase sparse estimator for mean-zero noise termed the Adaptive Lasso, proposed in \cite{zou2006adaptive}, and show asymptotic convergence results under mild moment assumptions on the noise.
+We note that while standard analyses of sparse estimation with mean-zero noise assume light-tailed noise \citep{zhang09,bickel09}, there are several works that analyze sparse estimation with heavy-tailed noise under various assumptions.
+For example, several works assume that the median of the noise is zero (\emph{e.g.}, \citealt{wang2013l1,belloni2011l1,zou2008composite,wu2009variable,wang2007robust,fan2012adaptive}). \citet{van2012quasi} analyze a class of optimization functions that includes the Lasso and show polynomial convergence under fourth-moment bounds on the noise. \cite{chatterjee2013rates} study a two-phase sparse estimator for mean-zero noise termed the Adaptive Lasso, proposed in \cite{zou2006adaptive}, and show asymptotic convergence results under mild moment assumptions on the noise.

-\subsection{Low-rank matrix approximation}
+\subsection{Low-rank Matrix Approximation}

 The proposed technique can be easily applied also to low-rank covariance matrix approximation for heavy tailed distributions.
 Let $\cD$ be a distribution over $\cZ = \reals^d$ and suppose our goal is to estimate $\Sig = \E[\vX \vX^\t]$ to high accuracy, assuming that $\Sig$ is (approximately) low rank.
 Here $\X$ is the space of $\reals^{d\times d}$ matrices, and $\norm{\cdot}$ is the spectral norm.
 Denote the Frobenius norm by $\norm{\cdot}_F$ and the trace norm by $\norm{\cdot}_{\tr}$.
 For $S = \{\vX_1,\ldots,\vX_n\} \subseteq \reals^d$, define the empirical covariance matrix $\Sig_S = \frac{1}{n}\sum_{i\in[n]}\vX_i\vX_i^\t$.
-We have the following result for low-rank estimation: \begin{lemma}[\cite{KLT11}] Let $\hat{\Sig} \in \reals^{d\times d}$.
+We have the following result for low-rank estimation: \begin{lemma}[\citealt{KLT11}] Let $\hat{\Sig} \in \reals^{d\times d}$.
 Assume $\lambda \geq \norm{\hat{\Sig} - \Sig}$, and let

 If $\lambda \geq \norm{\hat{\Sig} - \Sig}$, then

 \end{lemma}

 Now, assume condition \ref{cond:strong} holds for $\cX \sim \cD$, and suppose for simplicity that $\norm{\Sig}\leq 1$.
 In this case, by \lemref{sv}, A random sample $S$ of size $n' = c'_\eta \epsilon^{-2-2/\eta}d$, where $c'_\eta = c_\eta (3/2)^{2+2/\eta}$ suffices to get an empirical covariance matrix $\Sig_S$ such that $\norm{\Sig_S - \Sig} \leq \epsilon$ with probability at least $2/3$.